csci3155-f22/video-miniproject_olbr4738_namo2624_isme6117/README.md

 ## Description

 libGDX is a java game development framework that allows for making Windows, Linux, macOS, Android, and iOS.
 This repository includes a short tutorial on how to create a simple game on libGDX and what applications the process and coding has to CSCI 3155.

+We go through the process of installing libGDX, creating a project, and writing a very simple game.
+We have provided assets and sample code for our game so that anyone should be able to get it running.
+The game's concept is very straightforward; you move a bucket to catch falling water droplets on the screen.
+This basic game involves an important programming language concept: memory allocation (and deallocation).
+As part of our lab 5 assignment, we spent a lot of time on correctly handling memory in our interpreter, and in programming this game we must also correctly extend our memory with the right objects.
+Our game also includes an extension of that idea, deallocating and garbage collection.

 ## Repository Organization

 TODO: Replace this with a description of the organization of your repository.